microsoft/PythonProgrammingPuzzles/README.md

 # Python Programming Puzzles

 This repo contains a dataset of python programming puzzles which can be used to teach and evaluate an AI's programming proficiency.
-The dataset is comprehensive in terms of problem difficult, domain, and algorithmic tools needed to solve the problems.
+We hope this dataset with **grow rapidly**, and it is already diverse in terms of problem difficult, domain, and algorithmic tools needed to solve the problems.
+Please [contribute](#contributing)!

 ## What is a python programming puzzle?